kostealupu/maibmagento/README.md

 ```
 Reversal transaction
 --------------------
-A reverse transaction is possible from the admin panel:
+Transactions can be reversed from the Magento dashboard:

 *Sale > Orders > View order > Invoices > View invoice > Credit memo > Refund*